return to news

 Join now

-Popular options such as the Public Provident Fund (PPF), National Savings Certificate (NSC), and Kisan Vikas Patra (KVP) continue to draw conservative investors, making any potential revision important.
+Popular options such as the Public Provident Fund (PPF), National Savings Certificate (NSC), and Kisan Vikas Patra (KVP) continue to draw conservative investors.

 Interest rates on these schemes are reviewed every quarter.
 The list includes Recurring Deposits (RD), PPF, Sukanya Samriddhi Yojana (SSY), KVP, NSC, and the Senior Citizen Savings Scheme (SCSS).

-In its latest notification on December 31, 2025, the Department of Economic Affairs kept rates unchanged for the January-March 2026 quarter, continuing the trend of stability.
+In its previous notification on December 31, 2025, the Department of Economic Affairs had kept rates unchanged for the January-March 2026 quarter.

-For the ongoing quarter, Sukanya Samriddhi Yojana offers 8.2%, while PPF stands at 7.1%.
+For the quarter starting April 1, 2026, Sukanya Samriddhi Yojana offers 8.2%, while PPF stands at 7.1%.
 NSC provides 7.7%, and KVP offers 7.5% with a maturity period of 115 months.
 The Monthly Income Scheme gives 7.4%, the three-year Post Office Time Deposit offers 7.1%, and the Post Office Savings Account remains at 4%.

 A 1-year fixed deposit offers 6.9%, making it suitable for short-term parking of funds.
 The 2-year fixed deposit provides 7.0%, balancing liquidity and returns.
 The 3-year fixed deposit offers 7.1%, while the 5-year fixed deposit stands at 7.5%, catering to long-term investors.
 Meanwhile, a 5-year recurring deposit currently offers 6.7%.